 You want to target pages with titles that contain certain words, like "cameras."
-To target pages by this title, add a target Page title contains cameras.
+To target pages by this title, add a target page title containing the word "cameras."

 You can target pages that contain certain words that you specify.

-You want to use all pages that contain the words "digital cameras" to target your ads.
+You want to use all pages that contain the phrase "digital cameras" to target your ads.
 To target pages by content, add a group of webpages.
 Select the